Dear Parents/Guardians and Students:

 The Protection of Pupil Rights Amendment (PPRA) (20 U.S.C. § 1232h; 34 CFR Part 98) applies to programs that receive funding from the U.S. Department of Education (ED).
 PPRA is intended to protect the rights of parents and students.
 For additional information, you may call (202) 260-3887.

-When celebrating a child’s birthday, only store-bought or bakery cupcakes are permitted.
-A number of our students have food allergies, so we ask that you not bring home-baked cupcakes to school.
+When celebrating a child’s birthday in grades K-4, only store-bought or bakery cupcakes are permitted due to the fact that a number of our students have food allergies.
 Thank you for helping us keep our children safe while they enjoy the occasion at hand.
 In order for this activity to be scheduled into the school day with the least interruption to the academic program, a two-day notice is required for a birthday celebration in class.
 This precaution will allow parents to provide a substitute for children who have allergic reactions to certain ingredients found in cupcakes.
 By giving early notice, no one will be left out of the party.

 In order for parents and teachers to work collaboratively and best serve our students’ needs, all parent-teacher meetings will be attended by a minimum of two staff members.
 All parent-teacher meetings must be scheduled in advance so that an appropriate amount of time may be allocated.